Educational stage: United States

 In the United States (U.S.), grades traditionally begin at 1 and run to 12; they are referred to by ordinal number (e.g., first grade or 1st grade).
 An additional preceding level called kindergarten ("K") is now standard in most areas, and a further preceding level called preschool education or nursery school is not uncommon.
 In some parts of the state of Wisconsin, kindergarten is split further into junior and senior kindergarten.

 Before the term "middle school" became much more common, 7th and 8th grades were placed in "junior high school".
 In certain junior high schools, either 6th grade or 9th grade was also included (but not both in the same school).

 At the secondary school level ("high school"), the 9th through 12th grades are also known respectively as freshman (or "first-year"), sophomore, junior, and senior.
 At the postsecondary or "undergraduate" level (college or university), the same four terms are reused to describe a student's college years, but numbered grades are not used at the college level.
 American graduate and postgraduate education does not use grades.

 The adjacent Table US outlines the ages, in years, of each grade level in the US.
 However, students are sometimes older because of grade retention or younger because of grade skipping.

-Elementary school students at a specific grade level are traditionally assigned to a single class that usually stays together in the same classroom with the same teacher throughout each school day for the entire school year (although the teacher may temporarily hand off the class to specialists for certain subject matter units, especially science).
+Elementary school students at a specific grade level are traditionally assigned to a single class that usually stays together in the same classroom with the same teacher throughout each school day for the entire school year (although the teacher may temporarily hand off the class to specialists for certain subject matter units).
 Students in middle school and high school are allowed to build schedules from a mix of required and elective courses taught by different teachers in different classrooms, must rush from one course to the next during each school day, and are more likely to encounter students from different grades in their courses (especially electives).